fusion-energy/neutronics-workshop/README.md

     ```docker run --net=host -it --rm -v /tmp/.X11-unix:/tmp/.X11-unix  -v $PWD:/my_openmc_workshop -e DISPLAY=unix$DISPLAY --privileged openmcworkshop/openmc_nndc_workshop```

 **Permission Denied Error**
-- If a permission denied error is returned when running docker commands, add ```sudo``` to the front of the command.
-This runs the command with administrative priviledges.
-You may be required to enter your password.
+- If a *permission denied* error is returned when running docker commands, add ```sudo``` to the front of the command.
+This runs the command with administrative priviledges (you may be required to enter your password).

 ### Mac